 Digitalization and Data Analytics

 The integration of digital technologies and data analytics is transforming mountain railway operations.
-Sensors collect data on various parameters, such as track conditions, train performance, and passenger flow.
+Practically speaking, sensors collect data on various parameters, such as track conditions, train performance, and passenger flow.
 This data is then analyzed to identify trends, optimize operations, and improve maintenance schedules.

 Predictive Maintenance: Data analytics can be used to predict when components are likely to fail, allowing for proactive maintenance and preventing costly breakdowns.